Ashod/Now-Reading-Redux/README.md

 # Now Reading Redux #

-Contributors: ashodnakashian, bgunnink
+Contributors: ashodnakashian
 Donate link:
 Tags: wordpress, books, widget, amazon
 Requires at least: 2.7.0
 Tested up to: 3.2
 Stable tag: trunk

-Allows you to track and share the books read, in progress and a wishlist of future books to read, with cover art fetched automatically from Amazon.
+Allows you to track and share books you read, are reading and a wishlist of future books to read, with cover art fetched automatically from Amazon.

 ## Description ##